vippsas/vipps-partner/README.md

 Document version: 0.13.0

-Vipps wants to make payment and identification liberatingly easy - together with our partners.
-We believe in the magic that arises through collaboration.

 If you and your merchants have a good volume and great potential, we would like to have you on the team as a partner.
 The goal of the partner program is to find areas where we can work closely together and experience good growth - together.
 The collaboration will give you good exposure and opportunities for even better solutions for our customers.

 # Table of Contents